rust-lang/rfcs/text/0000-extern-impl.md

 This means the compilation of a crate must check for coherence when:
 - all the definitions and implementations are within one crate
-- if a crate A has an impl dependency on crate B, it must check coherency between A and B
+- if a crate A has an impl dependency (ie, a direct dependency with the impl option) on crate B, it must check coherency between A and B
 - if a crate has two or more crates with implementations for a given definition within its view via distinct direct dependencies